Harry Chapin

 Those who know his music know it well, he wasn’t an artist you liked casually.
 If you liked him, you loved him.
 I’m 55 now, and mostly known for being a metal head (Black Sabbath, Deep Purple, etc), but I will always have a strong draw to Harry Chapin.

 That’s because I was introduced to his music back around the age of 7 or 8 when he was hitting his prime.
-My parents split up not long after that, but one of the few memories I have of my entire family as a unit (basically both parents) was listening to Harry Chapin tunes at home.
+My parents split up not long after that, but one of the few memories I have of my entire family as a unit (basically both parents and my brother) was listening to Harry Chapin tunes at home.
 His 1976 album “Greatest Hits Live” is one I still enjoy to this day.
 It’s where I first found out about his song “30,000 pounds of Bananas” – and one of the first songs I ever heard something like “it sucks” in the lyrics. :)

 Some of my favorites of his are Taxi, and its sequel, “Sequel”, WOLD, I Wanna Learn a Love Song, Flowers are Red, and Circle.
 Thing is, there’s so many more, I could write forever about Chapin.
 His songs weren’t just “My girl took my truck” kind of stories, they were good life stories.
 For example, the song “I Wanna Learn a Love Song” is autobiographical.
 It’s how he met his wife.
 If you pay attention to the lyrics, it’s a great story, I think.
 But that’s not the only one – most of his songs are like that.
 It’s probably why I’ve seen him referred to as a great American storyteller.